 The cost for the complete project was about $25, including the hose modifications, but the might-need drawer supplied a good number of fittings and tapping saved a few hoses and a few fittings.
 I think it might have been ~ $50 if everything came from the store.
-Service, projected to be every 2-5 years, will take 5 minutes and cost $7.
+Carbon life has proven to be about four years, and service takes about 10 minutes and cost $7.

 The down sides?

 - If you have a monohull this may not work for you, a consequence of leaning over on the rail.
 Catamarans don't heel.
 You may have difficulty mounting the filter high enough.
 Power boats generally do not have this problem, but often they mount everything low under the floor and it fails because of that.
 Dumb.